 Around 8 pm on March 21, 2019, the group of six men crossed the border from Bosnia and Herzegovina to Croatia by foot at the approximate coordinates 44.9086187,15.7468935 near Vikici (BiH).
 After some 300 meters of walking in Croatia, they heard a car approaching.
 The car’s lights were switched off.
 The car stopped at some distance, then came closer and stopped again.
 Three police men got out of the car, pulled out their guns and told the group of six to stay where they were.
 They asked:

 The policemen answered:

-and told them to walk some 300 meters further into Croatia.
+They then told them to walk some 300 meters further into the Croatian interior.
 At that point, a van with more police men arrived.
 Now the group of six was accompanied by 8 to 10 police men in dark blue uniforms and one dog.
 They told the individuals to empty all their pockets and to put their money and phones on the ground.
 Then they were told to kneel down and to hold their hands behind their heads.
 The police men poured the contents of the men’s bags on the ground.
-One of the individuals had a sausage in his bag.
-When the dog came and started to eat the sausage, the police men started to laugh and let it happen.

 The group of six was told to enter a garage.
 Inside the garage they found dozens of other people on the move.
 The interviewees did not notice women or children among them.

 “It smelt like in a dirty toilet.
 I apologize for the word choice, but there was shit, piss and garbage all over the floor.
 The smell was very bad.
 The garage was not very big, but there were so many people inside.”

 While entering the garage, one of the interviewees asked the police men for some water to drink, but they just laughed at him and closed the door.